SamuelMelian/DAS-G01-2025/Iteration-4/Decisions/0013-removal-of-bridge-in-client-tier.md

 ### Positive Consequences

-* Reduces architectural complexity, eliminating redundant layers no longer needed with a Gateway.
+* Reduces internal complexity by removing platform-specific classes that will become redundant once the Gateway handles client differentiation.
 * Centralizes all client interactions, making the system easier to reason about and maintain.
 * Improves extensibility, since new clients do not require new platform-specific classes, only Gateway configuration.
-* Avoids duplicated responsibilities, since request formatting and adaptation are handled by the Gateway alone.
+* Avoids adding unnecessary responsibilities inside the presentation tier, since request adaptation is already handled by the API Gateway.

 ### Negative Consequences

-* The presentation tier removes its platform-specific classes and responsibilities, which may require defining more detailed Gateway behavior in future iterations.
+* The presentation tier removes its platform-specific classes, relying fully on the Gateway to provide a unified entry point.
 * Internal components lose platform-specific hooks, which may require alternative mechanisms if platform-dependent logic is ever needed.

 ## Pros and Cons of the Options